 The Handbook of Parenting, Volume 4 “Social Conditions and Applied Parenting” reviews a lot of studies.
 They conclude “happily married parents are more sensitive, responsive, warm and affectionate toward their children…the marital relationship appears to serve as a primary source of support for parenting.”
 It also stated, “having skills and knowledge is not sufficient for competent parenting if marital tensions and conflict undermine the co-parenting alliance.”

-To sum up: you will be more successful with creating happier children by focusing on your spouse.
+To sum up: you will be more successful in creating happier children by focusing on your spouse.
 On the other hand, giving top priority to your children is not as helpful to them or your spouse.

 What About First-Time Parents?